Advice Needed - Should I Have a Loop Ileostomy Reversal?

 Why Join MeetAnOstoMate?

-First off, this is a pretty cool site with 33,579 members.
-Get inside and you will see.
+First off, this is a pretty cool site with 37,000 members who truly understand you.

 It's not all about ostomy.
-Everything is being discussed.
+We talk about everything.

-Many come here for advice or to give advice 🗣, others have found good friends 🤗, and there are also those who have found love 💓.
-Most of all, people are honest and truly care.
+Many come here for advice or to give advice, others have found good friends, and some have even found love.
+Most importantly, people here are honest and genuinely care.

-Privacy is very important - the website has many features that are only visible to members.
+🛑 Privacy is very important - we have many features that are only visible to members, ensuring a safe and secure environment for you to share and connect.

-Create an account and you will be amazed.
+Create an account and you will be amazed by the warmth of this community.

 Morning glory

 Gather all the information that you can by researching.
 Pros and cons.
-Talk to your Doctors and make an informed decision.
+Talk to your doctors and make an informed decision.
 Good luck.

 Morning glory

 Gather all the information that you can by researching.
 Pros and cons.
-Talk to your Doctors and make an informed decision.
+Talk to your doctors and make an informed decision.
 Good luck.

 aTraveler

-Okay this is a decision that is dependent on the individual.
+Okay, this is a decision that is dependent on the individual.
 You need to have a heart-to-heart talk with your surgeon.
 Ask questions such as:

 How complicated was the loop surgery?